GE2025: Singapore Democratic Party unveils Sembawang GRC candidates

 They are party vice-chairman Bryan Lim, treasurer Surayah Akbar, deputy head of policy James Gomez and members Damanhuri Abas and Alfred Tan.

-The candidates were presented by party chairman Professor Paul Tambyah before a walkabout at Kampung Admiralty on Sunday.
+The candidates were presented by party chairman Professor Paul Tambyah before a walkabout at Kampung Admiralty on Sunday afternoon.

+"This is the Sembawang GRC team ...
+I think we are pretty confident that we have an experienced team of political veterans," he added.

+"We are not getting some CEOs parachuted in at the last minute, but we have people who have walked the ground in Sembawang, in (Marsiling Yew-Tee GRC) and in Sembawang West, and so regardless of how the EBRC (Electoral Boundaries Review Committee) carved up the constituency, we think that we have a team who will be able to serve the residents well."

 Prof Tambyah described Mr Lim as a "veteran in politics", having contested in his first election in 2001.
 He is also "at assistant director level at a Singapore public healthcare institution", said the chairman.